 Stripe and PayPal are industry leaders and are in the business of keeping up to date with the most secure payment technology available.

 What’s your return policy?

 Order something that didn’t work out?
 Not thrilled with your shirts?
+We’ll accept your return and offer a full refund.
 We strive for 100% customer satisfaction.
-Just let us know if you’re not completely happy with us or our shirts, and we’ll do what we can to make it right.
+Just let us know if you’re not completely happy, and we’ll do what we can to make it right.